 - Zucchini. the star of the show!
-This recipe calls for 1 1/2 cups shredded zucchini.
+This recipe calls for 1 1/2 cups shredded zucchini (1-2 medium zucchinis).
 Good news, there’s no need to peel tender-skinned zucchini.
-Simply wash the zucchini, big or small, doesn’t matter, and shred it with a box shredder.
+Simply wash the zucchini, big or small, doesn’t matter, and shred it with a box grater.

 - Add-ins.
 Feel free to add up to 1 cup of any favorite mix-in ingredients – nuts, chocolate chips, or fruit (dried or fresh).

 Nothing complicated about this zucchini bread recipe!
-Grab a couple of mixing bowls and your loaf pan!
+Grate zucchini, grab a couple of mixing bowls and your loaf pan!
 Here’s a quick overview of the process, with more detail in the recipe card below.

-- Start the batter by whisking together flour, baking soda, baking powder, salt, cinnamon and nutmeg.
+- Whisk the dry ingredients.
+Start the batter, by whisking together flour, baking soda, baking powder, salt, cinnamon and nutmeg in a large bowl.